About suicidal thoughts

 - having positive values and beliefs

 - being able to seek and get help.

 Looking after yourself

-Here are a few ways that you can look after your own health and wellbeing:
+Here are ways that you can look after your own health and wellbeing:

-- Seek professional help for yourself if you’re distressed, or even if you just want to talk about the effect of your child’s experience on you.
-Your GP, a counsellor, psychologist, Lifeline or parenting helpline are good places to start.
+- Seek professional help for yourself if you’re distressed, or even if you just want to talk about how your child’s experience is affecting you.
+Your GP, a counsellor, psychologist, Lifeline or parenting helplines are good places to start.

 - It will be hard to leave your child by themselves.
 Ask for help from family, friends or members of your support network.
-You can ask them to give you a call or to look after your other children.
+They could give you a call, look after your other children or spend time with your child so you can take a break.

 - If possible, try to do something enjoyable each week, either by yourself or with friends and family.